This story takes place right after Hanson captures Amy's killer in Orpheus 3.3 from Season 2. Loads and loads of angst.

 Ioki got in the car along with a uniformed officer and Hanson heard sirens on top of him signaling that the squad was rushing him back to the hospital.
 Oh, goody.
 Ioki gave him little uncertain statements of solace and tried to touch him but Hanson pushed him off.
 No one should touch him ever again.
 He was poison.

 As soon as they arrived at the hospital, the cop that drove them there jumped out and ran inside.
-Like flies coming to consume a carcass, within seconds several people were on the car forcefully hauling Hanson out of it and onto a gurney.
+Like flies, within seconds several people were on the car forcefully hauling Hanson out of it and onto a gurney.
 He barely had time to realize what was going on when the world spun out of control and then was gone.

 End of Chapter 1